 Think you have to be out of high school to learn from some of the country’s most esteemed acting conservatories?
 Think again.
-This summer, thousands of rising high school juniors and seniors are packing up and moving into campuses across the country for pre-college theatrical training.
-Whether you’re dead-set on a dream school or trying to determine the training that’s right for you, here are 15 amazing pre-college training programs where you (or the young person in your life) can go to learn and thrive.
+Every summer, thousands of rising high school juniors and seniors are packing up and moving to campuses across the country for pre-college theatrical training.
+Whether you’re dead-set on a dream school or trying to determine the training that’s right for you, here are 14 amazing summer acting programs where you can go to learn and thrive.

 One of the country’s best training grounds for musical theater performers, high school-aged triple threats can hone their movement skills with BoCo’s summer programs.
 The Summer Dance Intensive gives students and young professionals the chance to study contemporary dance with university faculty and esteemed guest artists, while the Musical Theater Dance Intensive (MTDI) targets that training towards the Great White Way.
 The conservatory also offers Musical Theater Acting, Opera Intensives, plus a new Commercial Dance Intensive.